Asad-Shahab/Attention-Flow-Visualizer/token-attention-viz/README.md

 ## Usage

-1. **Load a Model**: Enter a Hugging Face model name (default: Llama-3.2-1B)
+1. **Load a Model**: Enter a Hugging Face model name (default: HuggingFaceTB/SmolLM-135M-Instruct)
 2. **Enter Prompt**: Type your input text
 3. **Configure Settings**: Adjust max tokens, temperature, and normalization
 4. **Generate**: Click to generate text and visualize attention
-5. **Interact**: Use controls to explore the attention patterns
+5. **Explore**: Use dropdown menus to select tokens and view their attention patterns

 ## Technical Details

 - Built with Gradio for the interface
-- Uses Plotly for interactive visualizations
+- Visualization system with dropdown-based token selection
 - Supports any Hugging Face causal language model
+- Optimized for smaller models like SmolLM for efficient deployment
 - Implements efficient attention processing and caching

 ## Local Development